 Figure 6.44: Histograms of raw payment amount data

 A quick glance at this figure indicates that this is not a very informative graphic; there is only one bin in most of the histograms that is of any noticeable height.
-This is not an effective way to visualize this data.
+This is not an effective way to visualize these data.
 It appears that the monthly payment amounts are mainly in a bin that includes 0.
 How many are in fact 0?

 Use a Boolean mask to see how many of the payment amount data are exactly equal to 0 using the following code: Do this with the following code: